Monty Woolley: Personal life

 Woolley and Cole Porter enjoyed many adventures together in New York and on foreign travels, although Porter reportedly disapproved of Woolley taking a black man as his lover.

 Woolley has been described in scholarly and other works as gay and closeted.

 Starting in 1939, Woolley was living with a gay companion, Cary Abbott, who had also graduated from Yale in 1911.
 Abbott was discreetly identified publicly as Woolley's "courier-secretary-traveling companion."
-In 1942, Woolley and Abbott moved into a house in Saratoga Springs, where they lived together until Abbott's death, at age 58, from lung cancer, in 1948.
+In 1942, Woolley and Abbott moved into a house in Saratoga Springs, New York where they lived together until Abbott's death, at age 58, from lung cancer, in 1948.